urosivanovich/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+The Document Object Model is a programming interface for web documents.
+It's also an object representation of th HTML elements of a webpage and our bridge between content and browser.

 2. What is an event?
+Events ara actions that happens in the system we are programming, which the system tells you about so you can respond to them in some way if desired.

 3. What is an event listener?
+Event listener is a procedure in programming that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?
+We would convert a NodeList into an Array so that we could use Array methods, since the NodeList is not a classic representation of an Array.

 5. What is a component?
+Components are independent and reusable bits of code.
+They serve the same purpose as functions, but work in isolation and return HTML.